stoyq/heart-disease-predictor/README.md

 ## Dependencies

 This project makes use of a host of external packages, and their specific version numbers can be found in the [environment.yml](environment.yml) file.
-We recommend using conda to reproduce the same environment for your platform.
-See Usage section below for installation notes.
+We recommend using conda to reproduce the same environment for your platform, or using the Docker container that we provide.

 ## Setup